GrimLala/SpeedTools/README.md

 We haven't currently removed the cloaking field that renders the static outer area of the Stranger invisible.
 If you want to interact with this area, the mod `Visible Stranger` by `xen` will make that a lot easier.

+*Note: If you teleport to other locations outside the Stranger's interior, you won't really be able to move because a centrifugal force will still be acting on you.*

 ## Custom Practice States

 If there are specific sections of a run you would like to practice that are not covered by the above practice states, there is a way to create your own custom states.
 In the mod config menu you will find three custom states that you can configure to suit your needs.